hernandezb3/prompt-engineering/README.md

 docker exec -it ollama ollama run llama3.2
 ```

-To check that this worked, use an internet browser and navigate to localhost:11434
+To check that this worked, use an internet browser and navigate to localhost:11434 where it should read Ollama is running.